AdityaVa1/Paleo-200/Mudstone and Shale.md

-[[Sedimentary Rocks]] that form from mud and silt, indicates former lake bottom
+[[Sedimentary Rock]] that form from mud and silt, indicates former lake bottom